ambermitt/PythonBugs/README.txt

-These files are numbered the order we think is easiest to hardest, but feel free to skip around!
+These files are numbered in the order we think is easiest to hardest, but feel free to skip around!

 ###################################################################
 # 00-balloon.py
 ###################################################################